basilfx/TRADFRI-Hacking/README.md

 JLink -If SWD -Speed 5000 -Device EFR32MG1PXXXF256
 ```

-To dump the flash contents, use the command below (0x4000 is 256 Kb):
+To dump the flash contents, use the command below (0x4000 is 256 KiB):

 ```
 savebin output.bin 0x0 0x4000